-Here's the full listing of the Menu Items, not all of which are shown in the video:
+Here's the full listing of the Menu Items:

 1. On/Off.
 Use this menu option to turn the PWM on or off in software.
 There is no switch in the cab to turn off the pwm.
 But you can do it in software, and the PWM will remember this state after power is removed and it is again restarted.